DouglasAllen/sofa_adaptations_in_Ruby/README.md

 sofa_adaptations_in_Ruby
 =======================

-Attempts at testing and using SOFA libs in Ruby hopefully within compliance of the software license and usage.
+Attempts at testing and using SOFA libs in Ruby/JRuby FFI hopefully within compliance of the software license and usage.

-lib dir has a working shared object that may be used for all functions. see libs/libCalendars/test_libcalendars.rb

-so far it works with those. more to come.
+lib dir has libsofa_c.so Ruby and libsofa_c.a for C. include dir has the headers.

+libs dir is a breakdown of src to types of functions and reference.
+This is a work in progress and experimentation.

+You might want to try out celes from https://github.com/tohka/celes

+The official source code may be found at http://www.iausofa.org